 Firewise Gardening in Western Australia

-The 2026 WA Tree Festival is sponsored by the Government of Western Australia, with the support of WALGA and Perth NRM.
+The 2026 WA Tree Festival was sponsored by the Government of Western Australia, with the support of WALGA and Perth NRM.

 Trees are essential in a warming climate and are critical in: